 IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

-An IT risk register provides a centralized, structured record of every technology risk facing your organization — with probability scores, impact levels, mitigation strategies, and lifecycle tracking.
-Virima 6.1.1 delivers a risk register integrated with change and project management for GRC compliance.
+• IT risk register is a centralized record of every technology risk in an organization.
+It documents each risk’s probability, potential impact, owner, response strategy, and lifecycle status.
+Virima 6.1.1 delivers a risk register integrated with change and project management for GRC compliance across SOC 2, ISO 27001, NIS2, and GDPR.

-There is a meaningful difference between knowing about a risk and managing it.
-Most IT organizations know about risks — aging infrastructure, vendor dependencies, unpatched systems, compliance gaps — but that knowledge is informal, fragmented, and personal.
-It lives in someone’s head, in a spreadsheet last updated six months ago, or in a slide deck from a quarterly review that no one references between meetings.
+• Most IT organizations know about their risks: aging infrastructure, vendor dependencies, unpatched systems, compliance gaps.
+But that knowledge is often informal and fragmented.
+It lives in someone’s head, a stale spreadsheet, or a slide deck no one references between meetings.

-This article covers what an IT risk register contains, how to score and respond to risks, and how Virima 6.1.1 provides a centralized risk register that connects directly to change management and project management within the same ITSM platform.
+• This article covers what an IT risk register contains, how to score and respond to risks, and how Virima 6.1.1 connects risk records directly to change and project management within the same ITSM platform.

 What Is an IT Risk Register?

-An IT risk register is a centralized repository that documents every identified technology risk facing an organization, along with structured data about each risk’s nature, assessed severity, planned response, ownership, and current status.
+An IT risk register is a centralized repository that documents every identified technology risk facing your organization.
+For each risk, it records the nature, assessed severity, planned response, ownership, and current status.

-The term “register” is deliberate — it implies a maintained, official record rather than a snapshot or a list.
-A risk register is a living document: risks are added when identified, updated as circumstances change, and resolved or deferred when actions are taken or when the risk window closes.
+The term “register” is deliberate.
+It implies a maintained, official record rather than a snapshot or list.
+A risk register is a living document: risks are added when identified, updated as circumstances change, and resolved or deferred when actions are taken.
+For a broader view of how risk registers fit within an IT operational risk framework, Virima’s platform covers each layer of that structure.

 In practice, an IT risk register answers six questions for every risk: